 Summer reading will count towards our school-wide 20 Book Challenge this coming school year.
 Happy Reading!

 Please keep in mind that the definition of a Magnet Student has evolved.
 Our entire campus is a Magnet School based upon the programs that we now offer - The International Baccalaureate (IB) and STEAM (Science, Technology, Engineering, Arts, & Mathematics) programs.
 These programs are integrated into all of our classrooms; hence, all of our students are Magnet Students.
-Students who are eligible for advanced placement classes (formally known as Magnet Students under the AAIT Magnet Program) will still be eligible for advanced placement classes based upon their state test scores and classroom performance.
+Students who are eligible for advanced placement classes (formally known as Magnet Students under the AAIT Magnet Program) will still be eligible for Advanced Level classes based upon their state test scores and classroom performance.
 “What are Magnet Schools.”

 The HMS Student Handbook contains our expectations for students.
 The handbook supplements information included in Marion County Public Schools’ Code of Student Conduct, and addresses topics such as dress code, attendance, and parent involvement.